ANSWER node

 This feature applies only to utterances that fall into the fallback category.
 If we want to reuse recognized utterances, we must enable reuse within the intent configuration.

 ).
-In that case, obtained input is a signal value and empty utterance (e.g.signal 'shut up' and utterance ""
+In that case, obtained input is a signal value and empty utterance (e.g. signal 'shut up' and utterance ""

-is logged in tech logs) and this input is carried over to the next ANS node and reused as an input there as well.This feature is beneficial, for example, when designing a decision tree-like flow with gradual intent recognition.
+This feature is beneficial, for example, when designing a decision tree-like flow with gradual intent recognition.
 At the first level, we obtain the utterance and recognize only the general topic (e.g., Invoice).
 Then, we want to reuse this utterance in the next Answer Node, which focuses only on invoices and further categorizes them into specific topics (send invoice, missing invoice, wrong sum, unpaid).